yunke-wang/WGAIL/README.md

 # Learning to Weight Imperfect Demonstrations

 This repository contains the PyTorch code for the paper "Learning to Weight Imperfect Demonstrations" in ICML 2021.
+Code for Atari experiments can be found in [this repo](https://github.com/naivety77/gail_atari).

 ## Requirement
  * Python 3.7